Learn more about Don F. Pratt Museum, Ft. Campbell Kentucky.

 The Pratt Museum exhibits include an original WACO CG-4A glider, a variety of armor from WWII, and an extensive collection of aircraft used in vertical envelopment ranging from the WWII C-47 to the UH-60 "Blackhawk" helicopter.

-The Pratt Museum is now open after a 2-year multi million dollar renovation.
 The hours of the Pratt Museum are Tuesday-Saturday 0930-1630.
 The Museum is closed on all Federal Holidays.
+The Museum is closed on Sundays and Mondays.

 5702 Tennessee avenue